BIG LIE #1: The History of 3000 Years

 Addressing the long-standing Oromo political situation is of paramount importance, given its overdue nature and significance as an economic hub with potential repercussions on the broader region.
 The progressive resolution of the Oromo case also holds promise for resolving similar political stalemates in other regions, carrying various positive implications.

 Contrary to addressing the Oromo issue, recent government narratives suggest a disappointing backtrack.
 Through their spokesperson, Birhanu Jula, who doubles as a soldier and politician, the Prosperity Party (PP) government now claims to have resolved the Oromo questions and even goes as far as characterizing OLA freedom fighters as rogue groups.
 What tangible actions has this government taken regarding the Oromo questions since assuming power in 2018, following the Oromo Protests of 2014-2018?
-The exposure of the “Koree Nageenyaa” killing squad by Reuters investigative reporting (Feb.
-23, 2024) serves as confirmation of the government’s actions concerning the Oromo case.
-They have been involved in burning Oromo dwellings, incarcerating, and killing thousands of Oromos, even executing family members of freedom fighters to discourage others from joining OLA.

 In summary, the events since 2018 have been unprecedented, with the PP government committing more atrocities and heinous crimes in five years than preceding regimes did during their decades-long reigns.
 For those labeling this government as an “Oromo Government”, reconsider.
 While they may speak the Oromo language, they are arguably the most anti-Oromo government, betraying the Oromo people to cling to power.